Voyager Inconsistencies

 Where do you want to go today?

 It is a nice thought experiment but a useless assumption put forward in reference works that a vessel moving at infinite speed would occupy all points in the universe simultaneously.
 Actually, it would just occupy all points along its trajectory at the time of reaching infinite speed, which has to be a straight line, for an infinitely short time.
-The trouble is that a straight line may get the shuttle back from where it started but probably not across the universe in all directions.
+The trouble is that a straight line might get the shuttle back from where it started but probably not across the universe in all directions.
 The author, Michael DeLuca, or the script writer, Brannon Braga, obviously thought that the pilot of the Warp 10 shuttle would be able to travel to any desired point or return exactly to his starting point.
-But if the speed is actually infinite or at least high enough to overload the navigational sensors (dramatic blue shift), Tom can reach a certain region of space only by pure chance - a chance that is virtually zero.
-Tom, however, returns to a region of spece close to Voyager even twice after a Warp 10 flight.
-And aside from that, if he's everywhere at once, isn't that absolutely equivalent to being nowhere at all?
+But if the speed is actually infinite or at least high enough to overload the navigational sensors (dramatic blue shift), Tom can reach a certain region of space only by pure chance - a chance that is practically zero.
+Tom, however, returns to a region of space close to Voyager even twice after a Warp 10 flight.
+And aside from that, if he's everywhere at once, isn't that equivalent to being nowhere at all?

 Don't forget your camera